 Professional Volunteering Opportunities in Special Education, Bolivia

-On this voluntary teaching project you will work at a care home run by the department of social services in Bolivia.
+On this voluntary teaching project you will work at a care centre run by the department of social services in Bolivia.
 You will help children and adults who all have special needs.

-Some of these people are orphans and many come from underprivileged or abused backgrounds.
+Some of these people come from underprivileged or abused backgrounds.
 This makes the work both emotionally straining and incredibly important.
 We will provide support for you throughout your project.

 Here you will find answers to the following questions:

 How can volunteer Special Needs teachers help in Bolivia?

 You can use your knowledge and training to help local staff as a volunteer teacher.
 You can work on tasks such as:

 - Teaching abroad in a Bolivian care centre including tasks such as:

 - Planning, preparing, and delivering lessons to a variety of pupils

 - Marking work, giving appropriate feedback, and maintaining records of pupils' progress and development.